mndrix/prolog_library_ideas/examples.md

 ## Documentation

 By displaying the examples in HTML documentation, users get a good idea how the predicate should be used.
-A few accurate, well chosen examples is often more effective at communicating a predicate's purpose than paragraphs of natural language description.
-Programmers are pretty good at exptrapolating a mental model based on a few examples.
+A few accurate, well chosen examples are often more effective at communicating a predicate's purpose than paragraphs of natural language text.
+Programmers are pretty good at exptrapolating a few examples into a mental model.

 ## Automated Tests

 Each example can be executed as a goal.
 If it succeeds, consider it a passing test.
 Counter examples, when executed as goals, should fail.
-This gives us assurance that the documentation we provide to the user accurately reflects the predicates behavior.
+This gives us assurance that our example-based documentation never deviates from the predicate's true behavior.

 ## Simplistic Type Inference